The Tank

 If I still haven't convinced you not to mess with the braces of your tank, you probably won't listen to one of the world's largest aquarium manufacturers either, but here is a quote directly from the FAQ page of Aqueon's (formerly Allglass) web site:

+Can I remove the center brace of my aquarium frame?
 No!
 Removing the center brace on the frame is not recommended.
 Removing or cutting the center brace will affect the structural integrity of the aquarium.
 The brace is needed to reinforce front to back support and modifying the brace may cause the aquarium to fail and leak over time.
 Most of our glass canopies and full hoods require the center brace to be intact to keep them from falling in the tank.
-In larger aquariums, removal of the center brace can cause the tank to “bow”.
-The extent of the “bow” could make the lighting products not fit properly.
+In larger aquariums, removal of the center brace can cause the tank to “bowâ€.
+The extent of the “bow†could make the lighting products not fit properly.
 Please note: Removing the center brace or otherwise tampering with the structure of your aquarium will void the manufacturer's warranty.
+Some of our smaller aquariums do not require a center brace, so if your smaller aquarium does not have a brace, this is normal.

 Leave a Reply